-Monitoring and review: This policy is subject to continuous monitoring, refinement and audit by David King (Headmaster) and Fiona Filkins (Head of Pastoral Care) who is the Designated Safeguarding Lead (DSL).
+Monitoring and review: This policy is subject to continuous monitoring, refinement and audit by David King (Headmaster) and Dudley Manning (Head of Pastoral Care) who is the Designated Safeguarding Lead (DSL).
 The Managing Director will undertake a full annual review of this policy and procedures, inclusive of its implementation and the efficiency with which the related duties have been discharged.
 Any deficiencies or weaknesses recognised in arrangements or procedures will be remedied immediately and without delay.
+If significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require it will be reviewed earlier than the published date.
 All staff will be informed of the update/reviewed policy and it is made available to them in either a hard copy or electronically.

-Signed: Date Reviewed: December 2021

-Date of Next Review: December 2022
+Date Reviewed: January 2024 Date of Next Review: January 2025